Technology · Architecture Reference

 “Sonzai treats memory the way a reasoning agent treats the world — as something to interrogate, not something to flush into the prompt.”

 Each pattern is independently usable.
 Adopt one and you can graduate to another without re-platforming — the surface area changes, the substrate doesn't.
-Start with Process for the lightest touch, move to Sessions when you want lifecycle, or go straight to Agent Chat for the full hosted runtime.
-Hermes and OpenClaw are config-flips if you're already on those agent frameworks.

 Process Endpoint